adobe/cc-dc-hub/public/features/adobe-cemt-boilerplate/hub.md

 ## Installing CEMT Boilerplate

-If you would like to learn more about CEMT Boilerplate, please visit the Github Repo for more information.
+Please visit the Github Repo for more information.

 [Click Here To Go To Repo](https://github.com/adobe/sign-cemt-boilerplate)